Hello, axe knives are great and today I’ve got an expert on the subject to talk you through why he likes using them so much.

 The Mercer Culinary knife is miles ahead by a factor of over 20.
-To have an average of 4.5 stars for something that has been rated so many times is actually quite impressive.
+To have an average of 4.5 stars for something that has been rated so many times is quite impressive.

-Thats because real people have taken the time to show their joy/dismay at it.
+That’s because real people have taken the time to show their joy/dismay at it.

 Mercer Culinary Santoku Knife